History of the Chouf region: Chim earthquake

-Chamoun-jumblatt rivalry
+Chamoun-Jumblatt rivalry

 During the 1968 parliamentary elections in the Chouf district, Camille Chamoun sought re-election.
 His Maronite running mates were Sami al-Bustani and Halim al-Ghafari.
 Al-Bustani was an incumbent parliamentarian from the National Liberal Party.
 Professionally he was an engineer.
 The lawyer al-Ghafari contested elections for the first time.

 Jumblatt fielded three Maronites linked to the National Struggle Front, out of whom one (Aziz Awn) was an incumbent parliamentarian since 1960.
 The 65-year-old Awn was a physician by profession.
 The two other Maronite candidates of the National Struggle Front, Suleiman al-Bustani and Fu'ad at-Tahini, were lawyers by profession.
 Kamal Jumblatt was a traditional Druze leader and landlord.
 At the time of the 1968 elections, he had only lost his parliamentary seat once.
 His Druze running mate was Bahij Taqiuddin, lawyer, former minister and incumbent parliamentarian linked to the National Struggle Front.
 Chamoun's two Druze candidates were the landlord Muhammad Arslan and the engineer Qathan Himadih (the latter was informally linked to the National Liberal Party).

 Lebanese civil war

-Sectarian conflict and massacres on christians
+Sectarian conflict and massacres of Christians

 Between March and August 1977 a series of massacres on Christian civilians took place in the Chouf region during the Lebanese Civil War.
 The massacres were mostly committed by Druze gunmen of the People's Liberation Army after the assassination of Druze leader Kamal Jumblatt.
 Many victims were mutilated and women were reportedly sexually abused.

 On 16 March 1977, the PSP leader Kamal Jumblatt was ambushed and killed in his car near Baakline in the Chouf by unidentified gunmen (allegedly, fighters from the pro-Syrian faction of the Syrian Social Nationalist Party, acting in collusion with the Syrian military commander of the Mount Lebanon region, Colonel Ibrahim Houeijy); believing that the perpetrators were members of the predominately Christian Phalangist Kataeb Regulatory Forces (KRF) or Tigers Militias, PLF militiamen extracted swift retribution on the local Maronite population living in the intermixed towns and villages around Baakline.
 Despite the hasty dispatch on 17 March of 4,000 Syrian Army troops from the Arab Deterrent Force (ADF) to keep the peace in the Chouf, it is estimated that about 177–250 Maronite villagers were killed in reprisal actions at the towns of Moukhtara and Barouk, and at the villages of Mazraat el-Chouf, Maaser el-Chouf, Botmeh, Kfar Nabrakh, Machghara and Brih (St George's Church attack).